Nashik Thermal Power Station

-Power Plant
+Power plant

-Nashik Thermal Power Station has an installed capacity of 140*2+210*3=910 MW.
-The first unit was commissioned in 1970. the cost of unit including civil works was Rs 56.5 crores. and the second unit also commissioned with the same cost under the first stage.

-the second stage consists of three units of 210 MW each was commissioned in the later years.
+Nashik Thermal Power Station has an installed capacity of 140x2 + 210x3 = 910 MW.
+The first unit was commissioned in 1970.
+The cost of the unit including civil works was Rs 56.5 crores.
+The second unit was commissioned with the same cost under the first stage.
+The second stage consistsed of three units of 210 MW each, commissioned in the later years.

-the power station campus includes self-contained township with all amenities.
+The power station campus includes a self-contained township with all amenities.
 The entire land consists of 474 hectares.

-The power plant has got ISO Certification in April 2002.
-The first head of the Power station was Sri Karanjkar assisted by Sri CL Gupta and Sri Sen Gupta.Sri Sen Gupta was assisted in Boiler Maintenance department by Sri C.N.Swamy and the Turbine maintenance department was headed by Sri Agashe.
+The power plant received ISO certification in April 2002.

+The first head of the station was Sri Karanjkar, assisted by Sri CL Gupta and Sri Sen Gupta.
+Gupta was assisted in the boiler maintenance department by Sri C.N.
+Swamy, and the turbine maintenance department was headed by Sri Agashe.

-The Second stage of Power station 3x210 MW was started in April 1976.
-Sri C.N.Swamy was appointed as the first Project Manager to oversee the construction and commissioning of power plant.
+The second stage of the power station 3x210 MW was started in April 1976.
+Sri C.N.Swamy was appointed as the first project manager to oversee the construction and commissioning of the plant.
 The first unit was commissioned in 1980.